 Reason: In the documentation submitted by the education provider there was insufficient detail concerning the recruitment of external examiners to the programme.
 The visitors were happy with the external examiner arrangements after discussions with the programme team.
-However this standard requires that the assessment regulations of the programme must state that any external examiner appointed to the programme needs to be appropriately registered or that suitable alternative arrangements should be agreed.
-Therefore the visitors require evidence that HPC requirements regarding the appointment of external examiner to the programme have been included in the documentation, specifically in the programme regulations, to ensure that this standard continues to be met.
+However this standard requires that the assessment regulations of the programme must state that any external examiner appointed to the programme needs to be appropriately registered or that suitable alternative arrangements regarding the appointment of external examiner to the programme have been included in the documentation, specifically in the programme regulations, to ensure that this standard continues to be met.